it-at-m/swim/dipa-service/README.md

 The `coo-source.type` attribute of a use case defines how the target resource, under which the new resource is created, is resolved.

-- `static`: The target coo is defined statically via the `target-coo` use case attribute.
+- `static`: The target PersNr and Category are defined statically via the `static-*` use case attributes.
-- `filename`: The target coo is resolved via the Regex pattern under `filename-coo-pattern`.
+- `filename`: The target PersNr and Category are resolved via the Regex patterns under `filename-*-pattern`.